Love, Desire & Renunciation

 Each poem's existence contradicts its content.
 "Remember" says "forget" but ensures remembrance.
 "Echo" enacts the very obsession it describes.
 "Song" claims indifference but is too artful to be truly uncaring.
 The poems perform what they deny.

-More poems in this theme: "Twice," "Memory," "‘Have you forgotten?’," "Sweet Death," and "A Triad" — additional detailed analysis to follow.
+More poems in this theme: "Twice," "‘Have you forgotten?’," "Sweet Death," and "A Triad" — additional detailed analysis to follow.